 What Does an HR Manager Do?

-An HR manager is responsible to carry out the day-to-day HR functions in an HR department.
-They are responsible to execute the HR operations, supervising their coworkers, and reporting the outcomes, insights, and challenges to HR directors and other senior executives of the human resources department.
+An HR manager overlooks HR employees and the day-to-day functions of the HR department.
+They execute the HR operations, supervise their coworkers, and report the outcomes, insights, and challenges to HR directors and senior executives of the human resources department.

 HR managers have an operational role, unlike human resources directors who have a more strategic role.
-The human resources managers are responsible for the workforce planning campaigns, recruitment campaigns, employee engagement, career assistance, screening applications, and employee benefit programs for healthy labor relations.
+The human resources managers focus on workforce planning campaigns, recruitment campaigns, employee engagement, career assistance, screening applications, and employee benefit programs for healthy labor relations.

-Furthermore, a human resources manager is responsible to look after performance management operations as these systems ensure fairness and honesty in the work environment.
+Furthermore, a human resources manager looks after performance management operations as these systems ensure fairness and honesty in the work environment.

-In addition to that, human resource managers are the ones who are solely responsible for staffing duties.
-From screening the job applications to interviewing the right candidate, hiring them, and helping them settle in the work organization is the responsibility of HR managers.
+In addition to that, human resource managers are responsible for staffing duties.
+From screening job applications to interviewing the right candidate, hiring them, and helping them settle into the work organization is the responsibility of HR managers.

-Apart from hiring, HR managers train the employees for quick and better business development.
-Whenever an employee faces some issues, human resources managers are responsible to look after those challenges and help build better employee and work relations.
+Apart from hiring, HR managers also train employees for quick and better business development.
+Whenever an employee faces some issues, human resources managers look after those challenges and help build better employee and work relations.

-Human resources managers also work on the compensation and employee benefit programs approved by the human resources director, such as employee monthly/yearly incentive plans, bonus programs, and competitional awards.
+Human resources managers work on the compensation and employee benefit programs approved by the human resources director, such as employee monthly/yearly incentive plans, bonus programs, and competitional awards.

-As they are responsible to establish better working environments, they are also assigned to oversee the safety of employees within an organization.
-Furthermore, they have the practical duty to ensure that the employees follow the workspace laws and ethics.
+As they establish better working environments, they also oversee the safety of employees within an organization.
+Furthermore, they have practical duties to ensure that all employees follow the workspace laws and ethics.